thibaud200/light_novel/README.md

 ### Group 1: OCR pipeline
 Just launch `orchestrator.py`.
 It handles:

+- `config.py`: it's the config file for the scripts in Group 1
 - `orchestrator.py`: Checks for existing `.txt` files.
 If already converted (tracked via `.progress`), it skips them.
 - `extract_cbz.py`: Extracts `.cbz` files if your images are archived.
 - `split_large_images.py`: Splits oversized images into smaller ones so Tesseract can process them.